Not sure where to start?

 What your team learns

-- CLAUDE.md and rules files that encode your team's standards
+• CLAUDE.md, AGENTS.md, and rules files that encode your team's standards at session start

 What your team walks away with